-PD/Colchester

-VSP/Bethel

-SD/Orleans

-FW/Chittenden

-DMV/CVE (Commercial Vehicle Enforcement)

-Constable/Essex
+Examples: PD/Colchester VSP/Bethel SD/Orleans FW/Chittenden DMV/Highway Use Constable/Essex

-Question 12 - REVIEW DATA (Y/N)
+Question 12 - Review Data <Y/N>

 Type "Y" to review the data you have entered.
-ALL DATA MUST BE REVIEWED AT LEAST ONCE!
+ALL DATA SHOULD BE REVIEWED!
+Type "N" if you do not wish to review data.

 When reviewing data, operator must press RETURN to advance to next field.
 When review is complete, press RETURN key to continue.
-Type "N" if you have reviewed data and do not wish to do so again.